-HAVE THIS HANDOUT WITH YOU DURING THE DELEGATE ASSEMBLY!
+BRING THIS HANDOUT WITH YOU TO DELEGATE ASSEMBLY

-This Handout lists of all items to be considered by this Delegate Assembly, which will shape NASB's 2022 legislative and leadership agenda.
+This Handout lists all items to be considered at the Delegate Assembly, which will shape NASB's 2023 legislative and leadership agenda.

 Underlines (add to) and strike-throughs (delete) are added when a current position is proposed for amendment.
 Items without any marks are either new submissions or proposed to be continued unchanged.

-The Delegate Assembly will be held on November 19, at 8:00 AM CT, in conjunction with the State Education Conference in downtown Omaha, and begin at 8:00 AM to allow delegates to attend other sessions on Friday morning, beginning at 9:30 AM.
+The Delegate Assembly will be held on November 18, in conjunction with the State Education Conference in downtown Omaha, and begins at 8:00 AM CT to allow delegates to attend other sessions on Friday morning, beginning at 9:30 AM.

 The enclosed positions will be presented to the Assembly.
 If there are no objections or amendments to a given item, the proposal will automatically become a position of the Association.
 Amendments or motions to kill proposals require a motion that is supported by a two-thirds vote of the Assembly.
 There will be a vote on the proposals only when a change is desired, or an attempt is made to kill a particular proposal.
 Please consult the "Rules of Procedure" in the back of this Handout.

-AGENDA FOR FRIDAY, NOVEMBER 19, 2021
+AGENDA FOR FRIDAY, NOVEMBER 18, 2022

-7:00 AM | DELEGATE SIGN-IN 8:00 AM | DELEGATE ASSEMBLY
+7:00 AM - DELEGATE SIGN-IN

+8:00 AM - DELEGATE ASSEMBLY

 Report of Credentials Committee

 Report of Rules of Procedure

 Report on Delegate Assembly Agenda

 Report of Nominating Committee

 Polls Open for Election (if necessary)

-Beliefs, Bylaws, Legislative Resolutions & Standing Positions
+Bylaws, Legislative Resolutions & Standing Positions

 New Business

 Report on the Election of Vice President (if necessary)

 Adjournment